 This post was sponsored by Alaska Seafood as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 Alaska Salmon Poached in Soy Sauce, Garlic & Ginger.
-Have this moist & flavorful piece of seafood effortlessly on your table in less than 15 minutes!
+Have this moist & flavorful Soy Ginger Salmon on your table in less than 15 minutes!

 Alaska salmon, hands down, is my favorite fish.
 I’ll admit that my my favorite way to eat salmon is raw – sushi all day & everyday, please.
-I do enjoy it cooked – but it’s a must that it’s cooked properly.
+Although I enjoy it cooked – it’s a must that it’s cooked properly.
 Overcooking salmon is the only no-no.

 Poaching will ensure a moist piece of salmon and is a method loved by novice & professional alike.
 Poaching in a simple mix of soy sauce, water, honey with a bit of garlic & ginger makes for a moist and flavorful piece of salmon.